futuresystems/big-data-stack/README.md

 ```
 $ ansible-playbook -f $(egrep '^[a-zA-Z]' inventory.txt | sort | uniq | wc -l) # etc ...
 ```

+The `hadoop` user is present on all the nodes and is the hadoop administrator.
+If you need to change anything on HDFS, it must be done as `hadoop`.

 # Examples